 Please note that we reserve the right not to post a submitted research opportunity should we receive more faculty requests than we can accommodate or should the opportunity described not conform to the parameters of the program.
 In either case, the decision not to post the opportunity will be communicated to faculty by OUR staff.

-Friday, January 3, 2020: Deadline for faculty to submit a Summer 2020 Research Opportunity Description Form.
+Extended – Thursday, December 17, 2020: Deadline for faculty to submit a Summer 2021 Research Opportunity Description Form.

-January 13-February 3, 2020: Research opportunity descriptions and applications are available to students.
+January 11-February 1, 2021: Research opportunity descriptions and applications are available to students.

 Summer Research Placement